-Yes, weightlifting shoes make a difference as they are specifically designed to help with the squatting motion.
-With a raised heel section, they have quite a drop from heel to toe.
-This is designed to help you get into a deeper squat position through a wider range of motion that is less restricted in the ankles.
+Yes, weightlifting shoes make a difference because they are specifically designed to help with the squatting motion.
+With a raised heel section, they have quite a drop from heel to toe, helping you get into a deeper squat position through a wider range of motion less restrictive in the ankles.

 Are Chucks Still Good for Lifting?

-No, Chucks are not good for lifting heavy weights at the gym, because they will not provide the increased range of motion.
-Without the raised heel section, you will struggle to get into a very low squatting position without causing excessive strain on your ankles.
-It’s really better to invest in designated shoes.
+Chucks are not good for lifting heavy weights at the gym because they don't provide an increased range of motion.
+Without the raised heel section, you'll struggle to get into a very low squatting position without causing excessive strain on your ankles.

 The best shoes for weightlifting are those that meet all the above criteria, and none do so in a more complete and satisfying way than the Adidas Men's Adipower weightlifting shoes.

-While all of the shoes we profiled above are well made, weightlifting kit the Adipower remains the most comfortable footwear out there when under pressure.
+While all of the shoes we profiled above are well made based on our tests, weightlifting kit the Adipower remains the most comfortable footwear out there when under pressure.